Who can be a Plummer foster parent?

 What does the home study/foster home assessment consist of?

-- The Family Resource & Recruitment Manager will meet with you and your family in your home to discuss personal history, family, and home life.
+- The Family Resource Worker will meet with you and your family in your home to discuss personal history, family, and home life.

 - Families sometimes get anxious about this part of the process.
 However, it is important to know that Plummer social workers are not looking for a “perfect” home or family.
 We want to get to know you so that we can best match a child with you and your family